MAECProject/maec5-to-stix2-translator/README.md

 This library may be used in one of two ways: programmatically, or as a commandline tool.
 Some additional functionality is available if the python-stix2 library is installed, and it supports STIX 2.1.
-As of this writing, no released version of python-stix2 supports STIX 2.1.

 Note that this library isn't designed to validate MAEC content.
 It mostly assumes the content is correct.
 If it isn't, results are unpredictable.